animeshkundu/torrent-dl/README.md

 All you have to do is `torrent-dl [magnet link]`

-It will automaticall start playing once it has downloaded a certain portion of the file depending on your internet speed.
+It will automatically start playing once it has downloaded a certain portion of the file depending on your internet speed.

 Installation on Ubuntu